 - 2 tablespoon chopped peanuts

-- 1/4 teaspoon vanilla
+- ¼ teaspoon vanilla

-- Using a 2 1/2 inch muffin pan, line eight muffin cups with paper bake cups; set pan aside.
+- Using a 2 ½ inch muffin pan, line eight muffin cups with paper bake cups; set pan aside.
 We used much smaller paper bake cups to double the final piece count and make them bite size.

 - In a small saucepan, heat the semisweet and milk chocolate pieces over low heat until melted.

 - In a second small saucepan, heat the peanut butter, butter, and vanilla over low heat, stirring constantly until melted.

 - If you are using the larger paper bake cups pour about 1 tablespoon melted chocolate into each paper bake cup; chill about 5 minutes until chocolate is firm.
-Pour about 1 tablespoon melted peanut butter over the firm chocolate in each paper bake cup; chill about 5 minutes more until peanut butter is firm.

 - Pour the remaining melted chocolate evenly over the peanut butter layer in each paper bake cup.